 → Where to buy AutoSock

-AutoSock are approved as a snowchain alternative, in all EU and Switzerland!
+AutoSock are approved as a snowchain alternative, in Switzerland and across the EU (except Austria)

 AutoSock meets the new standard EN16662, effective from 1st December 2020, which covers the safety, quality and performance of “supplementary grip devices", including metal snow chains and devices made from other materials.
 The approval only covers cars (vehicle category M1) and light commercial vehicles to 3.5 tonnes gross vehicle weight (vehicle category N1).
 To the best of our knowledge AutoSock is the only product, which is not a metal snow chain, which has been approved to the new standard.